chassyflow/actions-upload/README.md

 ### Version

 Version specifies the version of the package itself.
 It accepts any string, but is generally expected to be [semantic versioning](https://semver.org/).
+This parameter shouldn't be used when uploading an `IMAGE`.

 ### Type